The Original Sacher-torte at Hotel Sacher in Wien:

 What if you’re not planning an Austrian holiday?

 Those not planning to travel to Austria, need not miss out!
 Would you believe that you can actually order one of these famous cakes, and many other Sacher products, online and they’ll be delivered to you anywhere in the world by DHL?
 Yes, I was tempted until I checked that the freight cost to my end of the world is three times the cost of the cake!
-Anyway, if cost is not an issue and you have some ‘fastidious high-ranking guests for dinner’, this could be a nice dinner conversation piece.Please comment below...
+Anyway, if cost is not an issue and you have some ‘fastidious high-ranking guests for dinner’, this could be a nice dinner conversation piece.Please post your thoughts below...